saifalkurdi/todo-project/README.md

 I have learned a lot until now for now i leaner about Javascript and it is a programming language also i learned how to make alert box, confirm box and prompt box.

 it takes frome me one hour to do the project.

+The first question : I face a problem in understanding how to change human language to code.

+the second question : it takes from me about 3 hours .